TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/spi_controller_repeated_fifo_dma_interrupts/README.md

 Note: The use of "Master" and "Slave", along with "MOSI/MISO" terminology is being considered obsolete.
 These terms will be replaced with "Controller" and "Peripheral", and "PICO/POCI" respectively.

 The following example configures the SPI as a Controller.
-This example can be used with the spi_peripheral_repeated_fifo_dma_interrupts example running on another device.
+This example is intended to be used with the spi_peripheral_repeated_fifo_dma_interrupts example running on another device.

 This example sets up the SPI to trigger the DMA Channel 0 to do a transmit data transfer and the DMA Channel 1 to do a receive data transfer repeatedly every second as triggered by a timer.